Dhiraj Kandel

 Tip: Practice with mock interviews.
 Goreto provides full visa preparation, including document checks and one-on-one coaching.

-Before applying to universities and for a student visa, you must prepare and organize your documents properly.
 Here is a comprehensive checklist of all the essential paperwork required for both university admission and visa processing.

 Use this checklist to track your progress!